OpenMDAO/POEMs/POEM_047.md

 `run_post_run()` (or something that sounds better than that) which is essentially a deep duplicate of `System.run_solve_nonlinear()` and the methods it calls where at the end, the new `post_run()` is called instead of `compute()`

+NOTE: We're leaving this part of the implementation out.
+We feel it would be better to have such access be a user-created post-processing function for a specific use-case rather than modifying the API.